Region names are initially derived from either:

 These are not audio files, but regions that represent the full extent of an audio file.
 Every time a new recording is done, or a new file is imported to the session, a new region is created that represents the entire audio file.
 This region will have the name of the track/playlist/original file, followed by a "-", then a number plus a dot and then a number.

 For recorded regions, the number will increase each time a new recording is made.
-So, for example, if there is a playlist called Didgeridoo, the first recorded whole file region for that playlist will be called Digderidoo-1.
-The next one will be Digeridoo-2 and so on.
+So, for example, if there is a track called Didgeridoo, the first recorded whole file region for that playlist will be called Didgeridoo-1.
+The next one will be Didgeridoo-2 and so on.

 For imported regions, the region name will be based on the original file name, but with any final suffix (e.g. ".wav" or ".aiff") removed.

 Normally, whole file regions are not inserted into tracks or playlists, but regions derived from them are.
 The whole-file versions live in the Editor's region list where they act as an organizing mechanism for regions that are derived from them.